-- Do you have trouble remembering what happened through your week?
+Do you have trouble remembering what happened through your week?

-- Do you have minimal memories of your childhood?
+Do you have minimal memories of your childhood?

-- Do you feel a lot of conflict within yourself, and have unexplainable extremes in your behavior, thoughts, or attitudes?
+Do you feel a lot of conflict within yourself, and have unexplainable extremes in your behavior, thoughts, or attitudes?

-- Do you have conversations in your head, and do the voices in your head talk about you?
+Do you have conversations in your head, and do the voices in your head talk about you?

 Read on….
 This article is for you.

 Dissociative Identity Disorder (DID), formerly known as multiple personality disorder (MPD) is an adaptive response to a very maladaptive environment.
 It develops in response to trauma severe enough that people can only handle the experience by mentally splitting themselves off from it.

 By forming other selves to handle traumatic situations, the person compartmentalizes the experiences and dissociates themselves from their occurrence.
 This allows the person to maintain a separated sense of self, safely secluded away from danger. even when their physical body is obviously forced to participate in intolerable activities.